Meet the WCS Board Members for 2022–23.

 BComm, Grad Dip PSM

-Ranga has over 30 years of experience at all levels of government and private sector, playing some key roles in the developing business and economic policies for resource commodities, agriculture and Indigenous land issues.
+Ranga is currently a senior executive in the Department of Climate Change, Energy, the Environment and Water, as the Chief Operating Officer for Parks Australia.
+Ranga has over 30 years of experience at all levels of government and private sector, playing some key roles in the developing complex business cases, business and economic policies for resource commodities, agriculture and Indigenous land issues.
 Ranga has extensive policy and leadership experience combined with strong stakeholder engagement and communication skills, delivering critical business outcomes.
-Ranga is a long-term Canberra resident and has lived in the Woden area for most of his time in Canberra; he also has a passion for music.
+Ranga is a long-term Canberra resident and has lived in the Woden area for most of his time in Canberra; he also has a passion for music and both his children attended WCS’ Early Childhood Learning at Lyons.

 Sasha Posthuma-Grbic